trethore/Weave/docs/extensibility.md

 ## The Extensibility Mindset

 - **Prefer Public APIs:** Build on top of Weave's contracts (`Component`, `Effect`, `ComponentRenderer`, etc.) rather than forking or modifying internals.
-- **Expose Style Properties:** For custom components, define public static `StyleProperty` constants.
+- **Expose Style Slots:** For custom components, define public static `StyleSlot` constants and register a `ComponentThemeContract`.
 This creates a clear API for theming and allows others to style your component.
 - **Stylesheet-Driven Visuals:** Define your component's default appearance in your theme's stylesheet.
 This allows users to easily override the look and feel without changing your component's logic.
 - **Register When Needed:** If you create new concepts that should interact with Weave's systems—like animatable style properties—be sure to register them with the appropriate registry (e.g., `StyleTransitionRegistry`).